disk91/WioLoRaWANFieldTester/doc/SETUP.md

 The device uses the Serial line (Wio Terminal USB) to receives the LoRaWAN configuration.
 You need to execute a series of commands the WioLoRaWABFieldTester understand to do this setup.

+**Rq: if you own a seeed bundle, the credential access and modifications is locked.
+You need to reset the lock.
+This will clear your initial credentials and they won't be able to be retrieved.
+It means you will loose the communication advantage included in the bundle.
+If you make this choice, you will be able to set your own credentials.
+Follow [this guide](https://github.com/disk91/WioLoRaWANFieldTester/issues/34) to clear thee credential lock.**

 For this, you need to use a serial tool or the command line.
 The tools I recommand are:
 - Windows : [Putty](https://www.putty.org/)
 - MacOsX : [Serial](https://www.decisivetactics.com/products/serial/) (7 day free)